nylira/nylira/_posts/2012-04-03-mobile-first.markdown

 title: Mobile First
 ---

 Smartphone penetration in the United States is staggering at 48%, up from 18% just two years ago.
 Among 25-34 year olds, 64% own a smartphone.
-If you don't design for mobile, you'll be left beind by your competitors.
+If you don't design for mobile, you'll be left behind by your competitors.

 ## One column design